New Hanover County Schools

 Gifted Advisory Council

-Board Members: Melissa Mason
+Board Members: Tim Merrick

 The establishment of this council is a requirement of the board and state approved New Hanover County Schools Gifted Education Improvement Plan – Academically or Intellectually Gifted (AIG).
 The council monitors the timely and accurate implementation of all components of AIG; advocates, communicates, and liaises with business and the community at large with respect to AIG; and advises and makes recommendations to the board with respect to the improvement of the overall AIG program at the school system level.